geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/mnist.md

 ## Step 2 - `Network` construction
-**FastEstimator supports both Pytorch and Tensorflow, so this section can use both backend to implement.** <br>
+**FastEstimator supports both PyTorch and TensorFlow, so this section could use either backend.** <br>
-We are going to only demonstate the Tensorflow way in this example.
+We are going to only demonstrate the TensorFlow backend in this example.

 ### Model construction
-Here the model definition is going to be imported from the FastEstimator pre-defined architecture that is implemented in Tensorflow, and we create model instance by compiling it with specific model optimizer.
+Here we are going to import one of FastEstimator's pre-defined model architectures, which was written in TensorFlow.
+We create a model instance by compiling our model definition function along with a specific model optimizer.

 ```python